SAP/open-ux-tools/packages/preview-middleware/README.md

 ```

 ### Runtime Adaptation Support
-If you want to create variants as part of your application, then you can create an additional mount point allowing to created and edit variants.
+If you want to create variants as part of your application, then you can create an additional mount point allowing to create and edit variants.
 ```Yaml
 server:
   customMiddleware: